Snehbhandari/Thesis-Work/README.md

 Interpretability of Neural Networks

 Model Used: RNN
-\nData Used: Stock Price Data
+Data Used: Stock Price Data